Pipy-Weng/526_HW2/README.md

 3. Running out of time

 Way to Survive:
-1. Possess other objects will increase the remaining time
+1. Possess objects will increase the remaining time
 2. Collectables on the ground will increase the remaining time

 Way to get high score: